ut-amrl/spot-vrl/datasets/README.md

 * marble rocks
 + pebble pavement

-## 03shadows
+## 02shadows

-Parent: 02pebble
+Derived from 01pebble

-The training datasets were mainly taken on overcast days.
-The evaluation datasets were taken on sunny days, which introduces high contrast shadows into the visual data.
+The rosbags in 01pebble were mainly taken on overcast days.
+This dataset introduces rosbags with high contrast shadows.
+No additional labels are introduced in the train set.
+The test set add explicit labels for shadows for visualization purposes.

-Train (identical to 02pebble):
+Train:
 * concrete
+  + shadows
 * grass
 * marble rocks
+  + shadows
 * pebble pavement
+  + shadows

 Test:
 * concrete